 Celebrate English language proficiency growth Success

-A concern often expressed by teachers of multilingual learners is the lack of effort some students show when completing the test.
+A concern often expressed by teachers of multilingual learners is the need for more effort some students show when completing the test.
 This may result from students not understanding the importance of the test or, in some cases, a lack of confidence that influences performance.

 What can we celebrate?

-Teachers and schools can celebrate students who progress towards their English language proficiency goal.
-Reaching the ultimate goal and “exiting” is another milestone that teachers should celebrate.
+Teachers and schools can celebrate students’ progress toward their English language proficiency goal.
+Reaching the ultimate goal and “exiting” is another milestone teachers should celebrate.
 We should celebrate the importance of both landmarks just like schools and states celebrate and recognize making progress in benchmark and state testing.

 Why celebrate English language proficiency growth progress

-Some teachers and schools already celebrate student progress towards English language proficiency.
+Some teachers and schools already celebrate student progress toward English language proficiency.
 However, not enough schools realize how important and beneficial this recognition can be.
+More schools need to.
 There are various reasons why such a celebration will benefit teachers and students.

-The celebration of language proficiency growth may ultimately help increase English language proficiency.
-When students understand the benefits and see others celebrate growth they are more likely to take the test more seriously.
-Families may also see the importance of growing in English language proficiency.
+The celebration of language proficiency growth may help increase English language proficiency.
+When students understand the benefits and see others celebrate growth, they are more likely to take the test seriously.
+Families may also know the importance of growing in English language proficiency.

 How to celebrate English language proficiency progress

 There are different ways to celebrate student academic progress.
-Furthermore, schools have gotten very good at coming up with great ways to celebrate.
+Furthermore, schools have gotten very good at creating extraordinary ways to celebrate.
 Some teachers throw a party; schools may present certificates or offer fun field trips.
 Every option you choose must consider funding, planning, and other resources.

 Celebrate in the classroom

 Some teachers celebrate by inviting kids to a classroom party.
-In these types of celebrations, teachers often offer pizza or snacks.
-An advantage of this type of celebration is that teachers can combine students from multiple grade levels and different grade levels if their teaching schedule does not allow for combination.
-For example, a class party requires teachers to use their own money to provide snacks or food.
+In these types of celebrations, teachers may offer food such as pizza or snacks.
+An advantage to this type of celebration is that teachers can combine students from multiple grade levels and different grade levels if their teaching schedule does not allow for combination.
+For example, a class party requires teachers to use their money to provide snacks or food.

-For the first time in years, my school district will celebrate our student growth.
-We are providing students a certificate that will recognize their English language progress performance using the certificate below.
-A certificate is just one way to recognize student academic progress.
+My school district will celebrate our student growth for the first time in years.
+Using the certificate below, we are providing students a certificate that will recognize their English language progress performance.
+Using the certificate below, we are providing students a certificate that will realize their English language progress performance.
+A certificate is just one way to recognize a student’s academic progress.
 This way of recognizing student progress is one of my favorite options.
-This is because it is often the only time a multilingual learner may be identified due to their lack of language abilities.
+This is because ACCESS is often the only time a multilingual learner may be identified due to their lack of language abilities.
 The presentation of a certificate can happen during an award ceremony or in the classroom.

 Certificates are lifelong memories that students often look forward to each school year.
 An excellent certificate can encourage students to try harder during each school year’s test.
-A certificate indicates that their teacher and school value their effort and performance.
+In addition, a certificate indicates that their teacher and school value their effort and performance.

 Certificates can be easy to create.
 Use the above form to request two ready-to-use FREE templates!
 In addition, the internet has free templates that teachers and schools can use.
 Likewise, one program that provides free templates is canva.com.
-The creation of a certificate must consider the age of the students receiving the certificate.
+Creating a certificate must consider the age of the students receiving the certificate.

 In conclusion, English language proficiency performance is an area that schools and teachers must begin to celebrate.
 Recognizing student performance can foster more interest in the English language assessments that schools use to measure language progress in multilingual learners.
-Such recognition may influence student performance, which can positively yield better scores for teacher accountability and school-wide report cards.
+In addition, such recognition may influence student performance, which can positively yield better scores for teacher accountability and school-wide report cards.